supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Closing Segment

-**John** _(Strategic Wrap-up)_: "Shaun, you're now mentoring the next generation of attraction leaders through IAAPA.
-What's the one mindset shift you want them to have about seasonal workforce management?"

-**Tim** _(Practical Takeaway)_: "For operators listening who are planning their 2026 seasonal hiring right now, what's the one thing they should start doing differently this week?"
+**Tim**: "Shaun, you've built your career on helping people deliver the magic in a seasonal world.
+For operators listening who are planning their 2026 seasonal hiring right now, what's the one thing they should start doing differently next week?"

-**John** _(Future Vision)_: "Looking ahead, how do you see seasonal workforce management evolving?
-What should operators start preparing for now?"

-**Tim** _(Personal Reflection)_: "From clown to consultant to IAAPA Service Award recipient – that's quite a journey.
-What would you tell that young clown just starting out about the career path ahead?"
+**John**: "Looking ahead, what qualities do you think the next generation of attraction leaders will need most when managing seasonal teams — and how do we cultivate them now?"

+**Tim**: "And finally, if you could leave one message with every leader in our industry about building culture in a seasonal world, what would it be?"

 **Themes we explored today:**